argonne-lcf/inference-endpoints/README.md

 > **📝 Notes:**
 > * Input files must be available on the ALCF filesystem in the argonne_tpc project space or a world readable/writable folder
 > * Each request in the input file should be formatted as a JSON object on a single line (JSON Lines format)
-> * A maximum of 200,000 requests per batch will be processed
-> * Currently only works for models with less than 70B parameters (models that fit on a single Sophia node)

 ### Batch API Endpoints